tortoise/aerich/README.md

 }
 ```

-You only need to specify `aerich.models` in one app, and must specify `--app` when running `aerich migrate` and so on.
+You only need to specify `aerich.models` in one app, and must specify `--app` when running `aerich migrate` and so on, e.g. `aerich --app models_second migrate`.

 ## Restore `aerich` workflow